 Season: Scheduled Dates All Summer.

 What You Will Learn

-This course will mix together a short classroom session followed by 1.5 days of field practice.
-Participants will learn about all the required gear for glacier travel and rescue, a wide range of glacier travel techniques, glaciology and how to perform crevasse rescue in various scenarios.
+Participants will be submersed into the field for two full days of hard skill training.
+We'll cover all the required gear for glacier travel and crevasse rescue, a wide range of glacier travel techniques, glaciology and how to perform crevasse rescue in various scenarios.

 - Understanding Mountain Hazards

 - Self Arrest

 - Crevasse Rescue

 I contacted five companies about setting up a custom mountaineering trip and Altus immediately got back to me with all sorts of helpful, informative details.
 They were much easier and better to work with than all the other companies.